Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 ✔️ Try loading an unrecognised link page: A 404 error page appears sending the user back to the homepage.

 ✔️ Submit registration form with a user/email that already exists in database: User is prevented from signingin.
-A flash message is produced stating the username already exists.

 ✔️ Submit registration form with one of the fields not filled in: An error message appears asking user to fill in the field.

-✔️ Submit registration form with a new user/email that doesn't exist in database: Successfully sends user data to MongoDB and redirects user to the Home page.
+✔️ Submit registration form with a new user/email that doesn't exist in database: Successfully adds user data to Admin Django back end and redirects user to the Home page.

 ✔️ Submit Log In form if no username exists in database that matches entered username: Error message appears stating incorrect username and/or password.